Hard To Prove Personal Injury Cases

 Typically, a settlement with an insurance company is the desired outcome.
 Going to court with a personal injury case that entails questionable liability or questionable damages is a big gamble.
 The judge or jury could find in your favor or they could find in favor of the defendant.

 Or they could find both parties had some degree of negligence.
 That’s called “comparative negligence.”

 This means even if you were found to be 90% negligent for the incident, you would still be entitled to recover 10% of your damages from the other party.
 The greater your negligence, the lower the award.

 What Should You Do?

 In Florida, a large percentage of personal injury cases fall under the category of being hard to prove.
 The bad news is, more often than not, these cases end with victims not recovering any compensation.
 For this reason, it is important to find a lawyer who knows how to properly evaluate a case and has experience with litigating these cases against insurance company lawyers.

 The truth is, most personal injury lawyers either turn down these cases, return them to the client (or drop the client) or refer the victim to a personal injury trial lawyer like Alan.
 That’s because most personal injury law firms are not designed to handle these cases.

-If you have a hard to prove personal injury case, then a good piece of advice is talk with an experienced personal injury trial lawyer.
+If you have a hard-to-prove personal injury case, then a good piece of advice is to talk with an experienced personal injury lawyer who has spent 38+ years evaluating accident facts, applying the law, and effectively asking juries to render a favorable verdict.
 Most personal injury lawyers, like Alan, will gladly offer a free initial consultation to answer your questions and tell you if you have a case worth pursuing.